Inspect and modify QEMU Images

 A very lightweight alternative is qemu-nbd, a QEMU Disk Network Block Device Server.
 It takes a VM disk image, that QEMU supports and exports that as a NDB device.
 That NBD device can be mounted and then used as any other disk.
 It needs no extra packages, just QEMU.

 sudo modprobe nbd sudo qemu-nbd -c /dev/nbd0 -P <partition #> <QEMU image> sudo mount /dev/nbd0 <mount point> . .
 Use the mounted disk image . sudo umount /dev/nbd0 sudo qemu-nbd -d /dev/nbd0

-sudo cp qemu-*mount /usr/local/bin/ sudo chmod +x /usr/local/bin/qemu-*mount
+sudo cp qemu-part qemu-mount qemu-umount /usr/local/bin/ sudo chmod +x /usr/local/bin/qemu-*

 qemu-mount has the following usage:

 Usage: qemu-mount [OPTIONS] qemu_image mount_point Options: -p partition_number select, which partition to mount, default #1 -r mount read-only -t fstype set filesystem type -u set owner to current user Without arguments it prints a list of mounted images.